Gorgeous gardens

 There are remarkable trees too at Kailzie Gardens, where generations of plantings adorn a beautiful riverside location just outside Peebles.
 One of many specimen trees, a larch planted in 1725 is considered by some arboriculturists to be the oldest in Scotland, while Kailzie also features a walled garden, characterful old greenhouses, a wild garden and delightful burnside walks.

 There is colour and interest throughout the season, not to mention a wonderful array of wildlife.
-The lovely Kailzie Courtyard Café has a vibrant menu, and Kailzie Big Lodge and cottage accommodation offers visitors the chance to spend time getting to know the gardens and wider area.
+The lovely Kailzie Courtyard Café has a vibrant menu, and Kailzie Big Lodge offers visitors and groups the chance to spend time getting to know the gardens and wider area.

 go_tweed_valley_attractions_big_houses2.jpg